cycle/docs/basic/quick-start.md

 $orm = $orm->withSchema(new ORM\Schema($schema));
 ```

+> Generated schema is intended to be cached in your application, only re-generate schema when it's needed.

 Your ORM is ready to be used.

 > You can dump `schema` variable to check the internal representation of your entity schema.

-## Create First Entity
+## Create your entity
 Now, we can create and save our first entity in database:

-## Create your entity
-We can create your
-> Generated schema is intended to be cached in your application, only re-generate schema when it's needed.

 ```php
 $u = new \Example\User();